A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 It’s important to understand that short-term plans are, by definition, temporary health insurance policies, and they have set expiration dates.
 And while the loss of other health insurance that is considered minimum essential coverage is a qualifying event that triggers a special open enrollment period for ACA-compliant individual market plans, short-term policies are not minimum essential coverage.
 So you will not be able to purchase an ACA-compliant plan outside of open enrollment when your short-term policy expires (you would, however, be able to join your employer’s plan when your short-term plan ends, as the termination of a short-term plan is a qualifying event for employer-sponsored coverage; HHS clarified that point in the 2018 rules for short-term plans).

-The plans available outside of open enrollment (without a qualifying event) will provide meager coverage compared with the ACA-qualified plans that are sold on and off-exchange.
+The plans available outside of open enrollment (without a special enrollment period) will provide meager coverage compared with the ACA-qualified plans that are sold on and off-exchange.
 And purchasing them will not satisfy the individual mandate in states that still impose a penalty for not having health insurance coverage (New Jersey, Massachusetts, California, Rhode Island, and the District of Columbia; short-term plans aren’t available in most of those areas, but other types of non-ACA-compliant coverage, such as fixed indemnity plans, tend to be available.
 They will not, however, fulfill the state-based individual mandates).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.